If HR is responsible to motivate employees and take care, who would motivate HR?

 From India, Bhopal

-Who motivates HR?
-The general opinion is HR has to motivate itself.
-Are not the HR Managers/Executives human beings?
+The general opinion is that HR has to motivate itself.
+But aren't HR Managers and Executives human beings too?
 Don't they have their own dissatisfactions and stress levels?
 If HR is not motivated, how will it function as a motivator?

-HR has to be motivated by the company's top management, be it the CEO, Board of Directors, or anyone to whom the HR reports.
+HR needs to be motivated by the company's top management, whether it be the CEO, Board of Directors, or anyone to whom HR reports.

 Motivation is required at all levels, in all departments, irrespective of the position.
-The only difference is, HR people need to show a maturity level of not only appearing to be motivated but also being seen as motivated in order to become examples for others.
+The only difference is that HR professionals need to show a maturity level of not only appearing to be motivated but also being seen as motivated in order to become examples for others.

 A. Pinto